 There are several terms for providers of affordable housing - housing association, registered social landlord and registered providers.
 Housing associations are independent not-for-profit bodies that provide low-cost housing for people in need.
 Any trading surplus is used to maintain existing homes and to help finance new ones.
 The term is often used as a shorthand term for registered social landlords (RSLs), although not all housing associations are RSLs.
 Since 2010 the Tenant Services Authority regulates providers of affordable and social housing and they have become known as registered providers irrespective of the private, public, for profit or not for profit status

 The Homes and Communities Agency is the body responsible for delivering nearly all affordable homes in England.
 It provides funding for affordable homes and brings land back into productive use.
 Its role is to help people live in high quality sustainable places.
 We nominate households into affordable housing through the housing waiting list.
 The housing association then becomes the landlord of the new tenants.
-The Tenant Services Authority (TSA) regulates social landlords and sets management standards.
-Its goal is to raise the standards of service for tenants.
-If you are dissatisfied with the services of a housing association, the TSA has an advice leaflet 'Putting things right' .
-The first step is to contact the association directly and try to resolve the problem through its formal complaints procedure.
+In the event of any issues the first step is to contact the association directly and try to resolve the problem through its formal complaints procedure.
 Should you still be dissatisfied, you may take your complaint to the independent Housing Ombudsman .
 If your complaint is against services provided by the Council, this will be managed through our complaints procedure.
 Should you remain dissatisfied you may refer your complaint to the Local Government Ombudsman .

 New affordable housing is being developed in the Borough.
 We work with our housing associations partners to seek affordable housing development opportunities.
 Our target is to provide 100 new affordable homes per year both directly and working with housing associations.
-You can see details of recent and current developments in the Borough.
 We work with preferred housing associations to develop affordable housing.
-They are First Wessex - Tel: 0800 8402 813, Radian - Tel: 0300 123 1567.
+They are VIVID - Tel: 0800 652 0898, Radian - Tel: 0300 123 1567.
 We work with private developers to deliver affordable housing secured through planning policy.
 Other housing associations have stock within the Borough or are developing new affordable homes.
 Those with over 25 homes to which we have nomination rights are:

 We have produced an affordable housing strategy (147 KB).
 It describes our policies for delivering affordable housing through the planning system and other ways; our partnership arrangements with housing associations; how we will deliver good quality affordable homes and how we will attract sufficient funding to succeed.
 In light of the rising level of local housing need, we have adopted a target of delivering 100 affordable homes per annum as a priority corporate objective and will aim to meet this target through appropriate policies.
 You should read the strategy in conjunction with: